airbreather/airbreathercore/README.md

 1. Handlers for new event types will require changes here.
 1. Registration for new kinds of recipes will require changes here.
-1. The system of "item tags" is more-or-less pointless as of 1.7.